Posterior risk of modular and semi-modular Bayesian inference: Local Misspecification: Assumption

 When no confusion is likely to result, quantities that are evaluated at $\theta_0$ will have their dependence on $\theta_0$ suppressed; i.e., we write $\mathcal{I}_{p(11)}(\theta_0)=\mathcal{I}_{p(11)}$, etc.

-\begin{proof}[Proof of Lemma \ref{lem:matrix_equal1}] Note that, under the regularity conditions in Assumption \ref{ass:regular}, we can exchange the order of integration and differentiation.
-Furthermore, note that for all $\psi\in\Delta$, such that $\|\psi\|/\sqrt{n}=o(1)$, we have that
+\begin{proof}[Proof of Lemma \ref{lem:matrix_equal1}.]
+Note that, under the regularity conditions in Assumption \ref{ass:regular}, we can exchange the order of integration and differentiation.
+Furthermore, note that for $\delta_n$ as in Assumption \ref{ass:miss} and $z\in\mathcal{Z}$, we have that where recall that

-Similarly, from the structure of the score equations, and the information matrix equality, we have that
+Similarly, from the structure of the score equations, and the information matrix equality, we have that { }